 The specific revision of a support package that should be used.
-By default, Briefcase will use the support package revision nominated by the application template.
-If you specify a support revision, that will override the revision nominated by the application template.
+By default, Briefcase will always use the most recently released support package; if you specify a support revision, the support package will be pinned to that version for your app.